ajaymisraa/raao-db/posts/ethan.md

 ### Referral and Action
 If sentiment analysis triggers a positive risk factor, we refer you to one of the providers gathered in the reference step.
 As a fallback, we always recommend calling, or by default forwarding you to, the National Suicide Hotline.

+We'd like to reiterate that Ethan *is not* an alternative or replacement for serious mental health help.
+We, instead, want to complement the present systems.

 ## Language Prompting
 As Ethan learns, he adapts his language to fit yours.
 We developed Languge Scoring, a model designed to rate inputted language to ascertain tone, mood, language and other factors.